 Council housing stock

-The Council's stock has been reducing by around 30 per year by current tenants exercising their rights under the "Right
+Our stock has been reducing by around 30 per year by current tenants exercising their rights under the "Right to Buy" scheme.

 Important information on the end of Right to Buy

 The Right to Buy for council tenants in Scotland will end on the 1st August 2016.